ClimateCompatibleGrowth/CORE-WESM/docs/model.rst

 The configuration of the workflow and model is based on five configuration files in YAML format, which includes data (``config_CORE-WESM.yaml`` and ``config_OSeMOSYS_Kenya.yaml``) and workflow (``run.yaml``, ``analysis_config_X.yaml`` and ``pipeline_config.yaml``) configuration files.

 The data configuration files list the sets and parameters and relevant specifications, e.g., data types, for the national OSeMOSYS Kenya model as well as CORE-WESM.
 The format is similar to config files used for the OSeMOSYS processing library `otoole`_.
-A data configuration file is provided in the model repository and only needs to be updated if the model structure is amended.
+Data configuration files are provided in the model repository and only need to be updated if the model structure is amended.
 An excerpt of ``config_CORE-WESM.yaml`` is shown below.

 .. literalinclude:: ../src/core_wesm/config_files/config_CORE-WESM.yaml
   :language: YAML
   :lines: 16-25

-The workflow configuration files need to be updated to the local model setup, and to define the required model runs.
+The workflow configuration files need to be updated to match the local model setup, and to define the required model runs.
 The model repository includes default workflow config files.
 The files are also shown in full below.

 ``pipeline_config.yaml`` defines the general model setup, in particular also filepaths: